-Chocolate Peanut Butter Balls (aka Buckeyes)
+Chocolate Peanut Butter Balls (aka Buckeye Candy)

 It really doesn’t get any better than the classic combination of peanut butter and chocolate.
 If you love Reese’s peanut butter cups, then you will love these chocolate peanut butter balls!
 Also known as Buckeye Candy, the base of this recipe is a ball of fluffy peanut butter whipped with powdered sugar to make something light, fluffy, and fabulous.